6 Tips for Hurricane Preparedness

-With the official start of hurricane season this Saturday, June 1, it’s important to make sure your business is prepared before it’s too late.
+With hurricane season in full swing, it’s important to make sure your business is prepared before it’s too late.
 By taking the proper precautions, you can mitigate damage and downtime should you find yourself in the path of a hurricane.

 - Develop a comprehensive emergency plan.